Esterni/pyracing/readme.md

 REQUIREMENTS

-Python 2.7 (with network permissions)
+Python 2.7/3 (with network permissions)

-CONTACT

-Jeyson Molina

-Write me to jjmc82 at gmail if you need assistance.

-2014